-- 1. Insufficient user commitment is signalled through the QSEC auction to justify the economic case for these projects. - The Authority determines that National Grid should not implement the incremental obligated entry capacity proposal made by National Grid under Special Condition 5F of its Licence.
+- 1. Insufficient user commitment has been signalled, through a combination of capacity reserved and allocated through the PARCA arrangements and the QSEC auction, to justify the economic case for these projects. - 2.
+The Authority determines that National Grid should not implement the incremental obligated entry capacity proposal made by National Grid under Special Condition 5F of its Licence.